EECA-NZ/electrify-app/readme.md

 ## Additional notes

 * The Docker setup runs the application on port 8000, make sure this port is available on your machine.
-* The API uses FastAPI, which provides automatic interactive API documentation (Swagger UI), making it easier to visualize and interact with the API's endpoints.
+* The API uses FastAPI, which provides automatic interactive API documentation (Swagger UI).

 ## Deploying the EV Roam Container

-This section provides step-by-step instructions for building, pushing, and deploying the `electrify-app` Docker container to Azure.
+This section provides step-by-step instructions for building, pushing, and deploying the `home-efficiency-calculator` Docker container to Azure.

 ### Azure Login